BEGES-R fact sheet

 6. Publication of results : definition of the reporting format

-The BEGES-r methodology was developed to support all organisations concerned by French regulation in measuring and reducing their GHG emissions.
-While any type of organisation can use this method to embark on a carbon accounting approach, the French organisations concerned, according to Decree No. 2022-982 of 1 July 2022, are the following:
+The BEGES-r methodology was developed to support all organisations subject to the French regulation in measuring and reducing their GHG emissions.
+While any type of organisation can use this method to embark on carbon accounting, the French organisations concerned, according to Decree No. 2022-982 of 1 July 2022, are as follows:

 Does the approach rely on a shared scientific basis?

-The ministry in charge of ecology in France has set that the seven types of GHGs covered by the Kyoto Protocol are to be taken into account for the preparation of a BEGES-r: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).
+The ministry responsible for ecology in France has set that the seven types of GHG covered by the Kyoto Protocol are to be taken into account for the preparation of a BEGES-r: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).

 Does the approach rely on a specific methodology?

-The BEGES-r method was developed with the objective of supporting the preparation of BEGES-r and toharmonise practices.
-In this perspective, the method developed and updated by the ministry is based on the technical report ISO/TR 14069, and therefore on the ISO 14064-1 standard with which consistency is sought.
+The BEGES-r method was developed with the objective of supporting the preparation of BEGES-r and ofharmonising practices.
+In this perspective, the method developed and updated by the ministry is based on the technical report ISO/TR 14069, and therefore on the ISO 14064-1 standard with which it seeks coherence.

-1. Framework: Definition of the organisational boundary of the legal entity
+1. Scoping: Definition of the organisational boundary of the legal entity

 2. Identification of sources and emissions